pulibrary/tigerdata-app/docs/td_xml_schema_101.md

 An opinionated summary of some of the most important parts of the TigerData XML schema referenced in [GitHub issue #186](https://github.com/pulibrary/tigerdata-app/issues/896): https://drive.google.com/file/d/1qrdPXwAt57uqPmHxh0Y86zac4RvtoJ2e/view

-This is a human created summary.
-The source of truth is the XML schema referenced above.
+This is a human created summary and it includes copied and pasted sections from the actual schema (e.g. the description text for the elements were taken and tweaked from the actual schema.)
+When in doubt, the source of truth is the XML schema referenced above.

 The schema defines both `primitives` (types, attributes, elements, groups) and the `payload` (i.e. the root element).